MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Results

-Comparing MaskSDM performance to the imputing baselines, we find that MaskSDM consistently outperforms all other baselines by a significant margin, especially when fewer predictors are used.
+We find that MaskSDM consistently outperforms all other imputing baselines by a significant margin, especially when fewer predictors are used.
 These large performance differences are evident even before the model has fully converged during training (Table \ref{tab:epoch} in Appendix \ref{sec:appendix_epoch}).
 Specifically, MaskSDM achieves its maximum validation AUC at 178 epochs, yet its performance on the test set is already nearly optimal as early as at 25 epochs.
-This highlights that MaskSDM can achieve high performance with minimal additional training.
-Finally, while Table \ref{tab:baselines} focuses on performance comparisons, we also find that the predicted distribution maps of MaskSDM align more closely with those of the oracle than the imputing baselines (Table \ref{tab:diff_oracle} and Figure \ref{fig:oracle_maps_comparison} in Appendix \ref{sec:appendix_results}).
+This indicates that MaskSDM can achieve high performance with minimal additional training.
+Moreover, the distribution maps predicted by MaskSDM align more closely with those of the oracle model compared to the imputation baselines (Table \ref{tab:diff_oracle} and Fig. \ref{fig:oracle_maps_comparison} in Appendix \ref{sec:appendix_results}).
+Finally, we evaluate MaskSDM against alternative modeling approaches, including Maxent \citep{maxent} and architectures such as ResNet \citep{gorishniy2021revisiting}, using both the sPlotOpen dataset and a second dataset, GeoPlant \citep{picek2024geoplant}, which consists of vegetation plots in Europe.
+Due to space constraints, the results are presented in Appendix \ref{sec:appendix_results}.
+As shown in Tables \ref{tab:architecture} and \ref{tab:geoplant}, MaskSDM consistently outperforms the other approaches for both datasets.